mohamedmagdycivily/chat-app-nestjs/README.md

 - **ElasticSearch Integration**: Message search with partial matching is not implemented
 - **Cursor-based Pagination**: Pagination using cursors is not implemented
+- **Cron Job Isolation**: The count synchronization cron job runs in the same service as the API.
+When scaling to multiple instances, the cron job will run on each instance, potentially causing duplicate executions.
+It should be moved to a separate service, use a distributed lock mechanism, or be implemented as a Kubernetes CronJob to ensure only one instance executes it.

 ## Technology Stack